Quynh1999/BingX/sign up bonus/BingX Sign Up Bonus: How to Claim Your Reward in 2025.md

 <h1>BingX Sign Up Bonus: How to Claim Your Reward in 2025</h1>
-<h2>Introduction</h2>
+<p>This guide will walk you through how to claim your <strong>BingX referral code</strong> bonus, including exclusive promotions such as a <strong>50% trading fee discount</strong> and up to <strong>$5125 USDT in rewards</strong> for new users.
+BingX is a leading cryptocurrency exchange known for its user-friendly platform and rewarding incentives for new traders.</p>

-<p>BingX is a leading cryptocurrency exchange known for its user-friendly platform and rewarding incentives for new traders.
-In 2025, BingX continues to offer attractive promotions, including the <strong>BingX sign-up bonus</strong>, <strong>BingX referral bonus</strong>, and various <strong>BingX trading rewards</strong>.
-This guide will walk you through how to claim your <strong>BingX referral code</strong> bonus, including exclusive promotions such as a <strong>50% trading fee discount</strong> and up to <strong>$5125 USDT in rewards</strong> for new users.</p>
+<p>In 2025, BingX continues to offer attractive promotions, including the <strong>BingX sign-up bonus</strong>, <strong>BingX referral bonus</strong>, and various <strong>BingX trading rewards</strong>.</p>

 <h2>What is BingX Referral Code?</h2>
 <p>A <strong>BingX referral code - IMOIJ1</strong> (also known as a <strong>BingX invite code</strong>, <strong>BingX promo code</strong>, or <strong>BingX discount code</strong>) is a unique code that new users can enter when signing up to receive exclusive rewards.
 Using a <strong>BingX referral link</strong> or code allows traders to access special bonuses, including discounted trading fees, deposit rewards, and trading vouchers.</p>